falconry/falcon/docs/user/recipes/request-id.rst

 Request ID Logging
 ==================

-To assist debugging when things go wrong it is helpful to find the relevant logs for a particular request.
-One way to do this is generate a unique request ID for each request and to add that to every log message.
+When things go wrong, it's important to be able to identify all relevant log messages for a particular request.
+This is commonly done by generating a unique ID for each request and then adding that ID to every log entry.

-If you wish to trace the request throughout the application such as within data manipulations that are outside of the request context.
-You can use a `thread-local`_ context object to store the request ID:
+If you wish to trace each request throughout your application, including from within components that are deeply nested or otherwise live outside of the normal request context, you can use a `thread-local`_ context object to store the request ID:

 .. code:: python